MaSsKmAn/Neural_style_tranfer_origina-/README.md

 The weights for the style and content image control the importance that we want to give to the respective images and this requires a greater optimization and hit and trail for getting it to the art level.

 # Training
 There are less steps which we have incorporated in the code because we have kept the learning rate a little high, during the training you can see the changes that are being made to the image and you get the final image stored and saved for you.
+The average runtime for it is 5 minutes which for the initial level is real good.

 # Improving the style
 The created image is good but still we can make some improvement to make it better so i have added sharpening and contrast to the given image to make the image smooth and bright.